Give 'em Some Lip: Labia That Clearly Ain't Minor

 Variances happen because we don't all have the exact same genetics, nor the same hormonal levels or pacing as we develop before and after we're born.
 In terms of what color, texture or size they will ultimately be, that has to do with those unique genetics and hormones.
 Our labia are not fully developed when we're born, just like we're not born with a set of fully developed breasts.
 They change during our lives.
 It should also be noted that with inner labia that extend past the outer labia, it is more common to have labia be darker around the edges or more textured.

-My labia minora are very large and protrude about half a centimeter past my out labia, some websites I have looked at have said this is abnormal and ugly.
+My labia minora are very large and protrude about half a centimeter past my outter labia, some websites I have looked at have said this is abnormal and ugly.
 I am almost sexually active having done everything but oral sex to me and full sex, I am very worried about this!
 Please help!

 That's not "very large."
 That's totally average.

 But even if it were NOT within average, if you are reading websites which say your genitals are ugly and abnormal, you have not been looking at websites which are about accurate, unbiased reproductive health or sexuality.
-Rather, you've probably been looking at sites with a bunch of insecure folks who know very little about genitals or bodies dissing this way a person's vulva looks or that in order to puff themselves up and feel self-important by putting others down.
+Rather, you've probably been looking at sites with a bunch of insecure folks who know very little about genitals or bodies dissing this or that way a person's vulva looks in order to puff themselves up and feel self-important by putting others down.